realmagicgreen/magicgreenastro/src/content/health/dracaena-benefits.md

 ad: false # use 'true' to have post displaying AD
 featured: true # use 'true' to have it displayed in home
 sticky: true # 'true' or empty
-photography: # put here photographer name
+# photography:
 ---

 People use Dracaena for the health benefits they offer.
 Dracaena, which name comes from ancient greek, meaning female dragon, is a genus of about 120 species of trees and succulent shrubs.

 Caring for it is quite easy.
 It can withstand a certain amount of neglect.
 A brightly lit spot without direct sunshine is suggested.
 A small amount of morning or evening sun is not a problem.
 Avoid having a plant sitting near cold drafts.
 A fast draining potting soil mix is best to use.
 Over-watering can kill it.

-{% assign name = '-02' %}
-{% include 'partials/image.html', name: 'name', caption: 'Dracena Arborea' %}
+{% assign name = '-02' %} {% include 'partials/image.html', name: 'name', caption: 'Dracena Arborea' %}

 NASA has spent a lot of time researching air quality in sealed environments. **Dracaena marginata** is among the top 10 plants for removing indoor pollutants, according to the agency.